Chikungunya control guideline

 Control Guideline for Public Health Units

-Public health priority: High
+Public health priority: Routine

 PHU response time: Respond to confirmed cases within three days.
 Enter confirmed cases on NCIMS within five working days.